They're strangers with a painful shared bond: Robert E. Lee enslaved their ancestors

 That's not how we were raised to be

-"I think where people would like to paint us as a certain way being General Lee's grandchildren," Lee says.
+"I think where people would like to paint us as a certain way being Gen. Lee's grandchildren," Lee says.
 "But that's not how at all we were raised to be."

 The siblings are eager to see what comes from the Family Circle process.